kkruecke/cplus-documentation/notes/auto-decltype.rst

 How auto deduces types
 -----------------------

+``auto`` deduces types using the rules for template argument deduction, except in the case of ``decltype(auto)`` where the type is ``decltype(e)``, where e is the initializer.

-When auto sets the type of a declared variable from its initializing expression, it proceeds as follows:
+When auto sets the type of a declared variable from its initializing expression, it uses template argument deduction.
+It proceeds as follows:

 1. First, if an auto vairable is assigned from a reference, the reference is ignored in determing the type of the auto variable.
 For example,